AallynReed/RenewedTroveToolsAPI/documentation/docs/endpoints/market/daily.md

         ],
-        "start":            <Integer>, # Start UTC timestamp of this block of listings "total_stack":      <Integer>  # Total number of items across all listings }
+        "start":            <Integer>, # Start UTC timestamp of this block of listings "total_stack":      <Integer>  # Total number of items across all listings "total_price":      <Integer>  # Total price of items across all listings }
 ]
 ```